top of page

 Personalised service

-When we first meet I would love to hear all about the ideas you have as you take this important first step to planning your own funeral service.
+When we first meet I would love to hear all about the ideas you have as you take this important first step to writing your own eulogy.

 I would love to hear all about your story, how you would like to be remembered and what mattered to you most throughout your life.